OFFICE SPACE – 15 SMART QUESTIONS

 - You must pay extra to remove and store any furnishings the landlord provided.

-Union labor required to remove something a simple as a desk or bookcase could come into play and cost hundreds of dollars.
+Union labor required to remove something as simple as a desk or bookcase could come into play and cost hundreds of dollars.
 The labor cost could be more than the cost of the furniture.

 12.Who Handles and Pays for Repairs and Maintenance?

 You move into your new office space, and a week later, the bathroom toilet overflows and floods part of your office space.
-Or perhaps the lights go out, and resetting the breakers does not turn them back on.
+Or the lights go out, and resetting the breakers does not turn them back on.
 Who pays for repairs and maintenance?

 13. What if I sell my company during the lease?